 30 things you didn’t know about Lush Cosmetics

-This week we’re diving into the world of Lush Cosmetics, or ‘Lush’ as it’s best-known.
+This week our retail consultants are diving into the world of Lush Cosmetics, or ‘Lush’ as it’s best-known.

 This innovative, independently-owned retailer has made a success out of ‘fresh handmade cosmetics’ on a global scale and garnered an enviable cult following of ‘Lushies’ in the process.